For HEAG/HESC members and administrators

 - Guidelines for Ethical Research in Australian Indigenous Studies (GERAIS)

-The Values and Ethics guidelines provide advice about ethical health research involving Aboriginal and Torres Strait Islander peoples.
-They are written around a framework of Aboriginal and Torres Strait Islander shared values and principles, namely: reciprocity; respect; equality; responsibility; survival and protection; and spirit and integrity.
+The document Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities: Guidelines for researchers and stakeholders provides advice about ethical health research involving Aboriginal and Torres Strait Islander peoples.
+It is written around a framework of Aboriginal and Torres Strait Islander shared values and principles, namely: reciprocity; respect; equity; responsibility; cultural continuity; and spirit and integrity.

 The Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) has created the Guidelines for Ethical Research in Australian Indigenous Studies (GERAIS) to ensure that research with and about Aboriginal and Torres Strait Islander peoples follows a process of meaningful engagement and reciprocity between the researcher and the individuals and/or communities involved in the research.